 April 20, 2021 – If you have expired and unused medications in your home, you could be putting yourself or others in harm’s way.
-It is important you dispose of these drugs as quickly and safely as possible.
+It is important you practice medication safety and dispose of these drugs as quickly and safely as possible.

 Why should you throw out expired and unused prescription medication?

 The bottom line is, you should only take prescription medication under the guidance of your doctor or pharmacist.
 It may be tempting to keep expired or unused medications, just in case.
 But taking them could cause a number of health problems.

 Disposing of these medications will help prevent you from: